dmusev/hiring-backend/README.md

    cd hiring-backend
    ```

-2. **Build and Run Docker ContainersUse Docker Compose to build and run the containers specified in your docker-compose.yml**
+2. **Build and Run Docker Containers**

+  Use Docker Compose to build and run the containers specified in your docker-compose.yml:

    ```bash
    docker-compose -f docker-compose.backend.yml up --build